tothKarolyDavid/starbucks-data-analysis/README.md

 </table>
 </div>

-## The data can be interpreted as follows:
+## The data can be interpreted as follows

 | Column name                | Description                                              | Example                         |
 |----------------------------|---------------------------------------------------------|---------------------------------|
 | ID                         | The unique identifier of the drink, integer.            | 4                               |